husainali72/React-Native-Mobile-App-for-WooCommerce-Subscription-with-Stripe/README.md

-# React-Native-Android-and-IOS-App
+# React-Native-IOS-and-Android-App-for-WooCommerce-with-Subscription-and-Stripe-Integration
-React Native IOS and Android App for WooCommerce, WooCommerce Subscription and Stripe Integration
+React Native IOS and Android App for WooCommerce with Subscription and Stripe Integration